aws/aws-cdk/packages/aws-cdk-lib/aws-iam/README.md

 role.grantAssumeRole(user);
 ```

-### Giving Service Principals and Account Principals assume role permission from a role
+### Granting service and account principals permission to assume a role

-Service Principals and Account Principals can be granted permission to assume a role using `assumeRolePolicy` which modifies the role Trust Policy.
+Service srincipals and account principals can be granted permission to assume a role using `assumeRolePolicy` which modifies the role trust policy.

 ```ts
 const role = new iam.Role(this, 'role', {